hibernate/hibernate-search/.empty/README.md

-Do not move, rename or remove this directory, it *is* useful.
-See property 'rootProject.emptySubdirectory' in the parent POM.
+Do not move, rename or remove this directory or its content, it *is* useful.
+See property 'rootProject.empty.directory' in the parent POM.